gamesbook/pyprototypr/docs/source/customised_shapes.rst

 `↑ <table-of-contents_>`_

 This shape is primarily intended to support drawing while it is "in progress".

-It can take on the appearance of typical "cutting board".
+It can take on the appearance of typical "cutting board", so it provides a quick and convenient way to orientate and place other shapes that *are* required for the final product.

-It provides a quick and convenient way to orientate and place other shapes that *are* required for the final product.
-Typically one would just comment out the command when its purpose has been served.
+Typically one would just comment out the Blueprint command when its purpose has been served.

+It can be styled as described below.

 - `Subdivisions <blueSub_>`_
 - `Style: Blue <blueStyleBlue_>`_